 Rich and sweet – as a dessert should be.
 A great looking pud’ that can be made several days in advance, saving you time and effort.

-Enjoyed this today after lunch – just having a lie down.
+Enjoyed this today after dinner – just having a lie down.

 Honeycomb / cinder toffee: